Malaysian singer Namewee says he is not anti-China

-The satirical duet with Australian singer Kimberley Chen, 27, was written by Namewee, 38, and contained stabs at Chinese leader Xi Jinping and touched on sensitive topics such as censorship, Covid-19 and the Uighurs.
+The satirical duet with Australian singer Kimberley Chen, 27, was written by Namewee, 38.
+It contained barbs about Chinese leader Xi Jinping and touched on sensitive topics such as censorship, Covid-19 and the Uighurs.

 Although there is no mention of China in the lyrics, the music video has a panda cavorting in the background and the pink-themed setting is seen as a dig at nationalistic Chinese netizens known as Little Pinks.